-The 2012 Parks, Recreation and Open Space (PROS) Plan, developed by the Montgomery County Department of Parks, focuses on how the parks and recreation system should be designed to meet the needs of a growing population.
+The 2012 Parks, Recreation and Open Space (PROS) Plan, developed by the Montgomery County Department of Parks and approved by the Planning Board, focuses on how the parks and recreation system should be designed to meet the needs of a growing population.
 It continues to play a major role in shaping the County's high quality of life.
 A central component of the PROS Plan is its "service delivery strategies" to ensure the "right parks" are put in the "right places."
 The strategies recommend the type, number and general location of lands and facilities needed to 2022.
 Current and future plans for urban parks, trails, dog parks, community gardens and other needed facilities are guided by the PROS Plan.

-As the County becomes more urban, acquiring park sites in growth areas is becoming increasingly difficult because of competition for land.
+As the County increases the population to existing developed areas, acquiring park sites in growth areas is becoming increasingly difficult because of competition for land.
 The Urban Park Guidelines, approved by the Montgomery County Planning Board as part of the PROS Plan, recommend that a system of parks and open spaces be provided for every urban Master Plan or Sector Plan area through a combination of public and private efforts.
 The park recommendations in this chapter are based on community input as well as unmet needs that are estimated by Planning Board-approved policies, such as the PROS Plan.